kasperdanielhansen/Differential-Expression-Analysis/HISAT2-featureCounts-DESeq2-workflow.md

 dds <- DESeq(dds)

-res <- results(dds,independentFiltering=F) # In this step, statistical analysis results are avaiable for all genes, but statistical meaningful and non-meaningful results are together.
+res <- results(dds,independentFiltering=F) # In this step, statistical analysis results are avaiable for all genes, but statistically meaningful and non-meaningful results are together.

-To select only statistical meaningful results:
+To select only statistically meaningful results:

-resSig <- res[(!is.na(res$padj) & (res$padj <= 0.05) & (abs(res$log2FoldChange)>= 1.5)), ] # In here, genes were selected with both adjusted p-value <=0.05 and log2FoldChange >=1.5.
-As the results, we obtained both statistical and biologically meaningful differentially expressed genes between patients and controls.
+resSig <- res[(!is.na(res$padj) & (res$padj <= 0.05) & (abs(res$log2FoldChange)>= 1.5)), ] # In here, genes were selected according to adjusted p-value <=0.05 and log2FoldChange >=1.5.
+As the results, we obtained both statistically and biologically meaningful differentially expressed genes between patients and controls.

-To write results to our computer from R computing environment:
+To write results to computer from R statistical computing environment:

 write.csv(resSig, file="differential_expression_results_significant_genes.csv", quote=F)